craigthomas/Chip8Java/README.md

 software components.

-## Current Status - December 8, 2013
+## Current Status - March 28, 2014

+### Operational

+- CPU fully implemented and debugged.
-The software can load a ROM file and parse options.
-Note that while it executes, there are currently bugs in the CPU code, preventing the proper display of graphics.
+- The emulator can load a ROM file and parse options.
+- The screen will be properly drawn.

+### Yet to be Implemented

+- Delay timer.
+- Keyboard input.
+- Menu system.

 ## Third Party Licenses and Attributions